Non-fossil to fossil energy ratio and scaling up climate investment in all sectors

 Paris alignmentReasoning

-Paris alignedFor every $1 AFD Group provided to fossil fuels, $25 went to renewables in the period 2018 -2020.
-There was no fossil financing in 2020.
+TransformationalFor every USD 1 AFD Group provided to fossil fuels, USD 55.1 went to renewables in the period 2019 -2021.
+There was no fossil financing between 2020-2022, making AFD the first public development bank in the Matrix to reach this criterion.

 Explanation

-For every $1 AFD Group provided to fossil fuels, $25.4 went to clean energy and $5.6 went to Transmission & Distribution between 2018-2020.
-This is the highest ratio E3G has seen for the Public Banks it has assessed, which is excellent.
+Between 2019 and 2021, for every USD 1 AFD Group provided to fossil fuels, USD 55.1 went to clean energy and USD 27.7 went to Transmission & Distribution.
+This is the highest ratio E3G has seen for the Public Development Banks it has assessed.
+It is worth highlighting there has been no fossil fuel financing between 2020-2022[1], making AFD the first public development bank assessed in E3G’s Public Bank Climate Tracker Matrix to reach zero fossil fuel lending across a three-year period, which is transformational.

-The Climate Strategy also provides differentiated targets based on geographical areas which were further updated in the mid-term review.
+With regards to climate finance commitments according to geographical areas of operations, the AFD’s Climate Strategy provides differentiated targets based on geographical areas which were further updated in its mid-term review.
 Climate commitments should represent at least 70% of funding for Latin America, 65% for the Middle East and Asia and 40% for Africa.
 The AFD (excluding Proparco) has exceeded these targets in Africa and Latin America between 2017-2019.

 Subscribe to our newsletter